 Liz firmly believes in the philosophy of individuals seeking therapeutic connections to feel heard, find significance in dilemmas, and discover ways to cope.
 Counselling aims to deliver support to individuals grappling with challenges.
 A fundamental value in Liz's approach is founding and sustaining a robust therapeutic relationship.

 A counselling setting is a safe and non-judgmental place.
 By listening to a client's story, Liz will understand how to best support their needs.
 Hers is a flexible approach, and any changes to the therapeutic course of action are a part of the process.

-Outside of counselling, Liz volunteers with the Townsend Smith Foundation, whose goal is to establish a hospice in the North Halton region.
+Outside of counselling, Liz volunteers with the Townsend Smith Foundation, and Halton Women's Centre.
 She enjoys spending time with her family: her spouse and two teenaged children.
 Liz also values the benefits of physical activity and keeping strong relationships with friends.